datadesk/census-data-aggregator/README.md

 ### References

-This module was designed to conform with the Census Bureau's April 18, 2018, presentation ["Using American Community Survey Estimates and Margin of Error"](https://www.documentcloud.org/documents/6162551-20180418-MOE.html) and the California State Data Center's 2016 edition of ["Recalculating medians and their margins of error for aggregated ACS data."](https://www.documentcloud.org/documents/6165014-How-to-Recalculate-a-Median.html)
+This module was designed to conform with the Census Bureau's April 18, 2018, presentation ["Using American Community Survey Estimates and Margin of Error"](https://www.documentcloud.org/documents/6162551-20180418-MOE.html), the bureau's [PUMS Accuracy statement](https://www.documentcloud.org/documents/6165603-2013-2017AccuracyPUMS.html) and the California State Data Center's 2016 edition of ["Recalculating medians and their margins of error for aggregated ACS data."](https://www.documentcloud.org/documents/6165014-How-to-Recalculate-a-Median.html)